 - When you turn on a TV, the input may display in the corner of your screen.

 - You may need to press the input or source button on your remote repeatedly, or use the arrow buttons on the remote to select the proper input type.

 - When your cable TV equipment is plugged into an HDMI port, be sure to select the corresponding HDMI port from the input list.

 - Check physical connections to the outlet for your cable box, and tighten the coaxial cable if it’s loose.
 If the cable appears to be damaged, it may need to be replaced.
-We’re happy to provide a new cable at any of our Customer Experience Centers.
+Contact us to get a new cable.

 - Resetting your cable TV equipment can also help clear up some channel issues if they still exist.
 Reset your cable TV equipment.